WHIZ-FM

 WHIZ-FM (92.7 FM) is a commercial radio station licensed to South Zanesville, Ohio, featuring a contemporary hit radio format known as "Z92".
-Owned by Marquee Broadcasting, WHIZ-FM's studios are located on Downard Road in Zanesville and its transmitter is located in Crooksville, Ohio.
+Owned by Marquee Broadcasting, WHIZ-FM's studios are located on Downard Road in Zanesville and its transmitter is located near Crooksville, Ohio.
+WHIZ-FM was previously broadcast on 102.5 FM.

 History

-The 92.7 facility signed on January 5, 1983.
+The 92.7 facilities, originally located at 2477 East Pike, on the east side of Zanesville, signed on January 5, 1983.
 It originally operated as WCVZ, a religious station owned by Christian Voice of Central Ohio.